zakaria-lahyani/permiso/docs/ANALYSIS_SUMMARY.md

 ## 📞 Conclusion

-The Keystone Authentication System has excellent architectural foundations but requires significant implementation work to become production-ready.
+The permiso Authentication System has excellent architectural foundations but requires significant implementation work to become production-ready.
 The core models, JWT implementation, and security utilities are well-designed, but the missing API layer and inadequate test coverage represent critical gaps.

 **Key Takeaways**: